The impact of plasma instability cooling on intergalactic magnetic field constraints in GeV cascades for optimized instability cooling parameters: Constraint on IGMF from other blazar sources

 We extend our analysis to three additional blazar sources for which the data quality is sufficient to detect secondary emission and to derive constraints on IGMF.
 The blazar 1ES 1101--232 ($z\sim 0.186$) is used by \cite{Neronov:2010gir} in an early analysis to derive constraints on IGMF in the void.
 H 1426+428 ($z\sim 0.129$) is examined by \cite{Blunier:2025ddu} to derive a lower bound on the IGMF strength, while H 2356--309 ($z\sim 0.165$) is considered in the IGMF analysis by \cite{HESS:2023zwb}.
 We explore the parameter space over $B \in [1.0,10.0]\times10^{-17}\text{~G}$ with a step size $\Delta B = 0.01\times10^{-17}\text{~G}$, and $\lambda_{\text{c}} \in [10^{-2},10^{1}]\text{~Mpc}$ with a step size $\Delta \log_{10}\lambda_{\text{c}} = 3 \times 10^{-3}\text{~Mpc}$ for both cases $\theta_{\text{FoV}} = 1.0^\circ$ and $4.5^\circ$.
 Fig.~\ref{fig:other-sources} shows the energy spectra of 1ES 1101--232 in the top row, H 1426+428 in the middle row, and H 2356--309 in the bottom row.
 The left and right columns correspond to fields of view $\theta_{\text{FoV}} = 1.0^{\circ}$ and $4.5^{\circ}$, respectively.

 We fit the total spectra of 1ES 1101--232 and H 2356--309 using the Fermi-LAT and H.E.S.S. data sets used in \cite{HESS:2023zwb}, and that of H 1426+428 using the Fermi-LAT and VERITAS data reported by \cite{Fermi-LAT:2009pff, farrell2022veritas}.
 Here we perform the same $\chi^2$ analysis as used for the source 1ES 0229+200 to obtain the best-fit scenario, as shown in Table \ref{tab:chi-sq2-other-sources}.
-Fig. \ref{fig:chisq-other-sources} presents the $\chi^2/n_{\text{dof}}$ profiles obtained from the Fermi-LAT data for all three sources for different fields of view.
+The minimum $\chi^2/n_{\text{dof}}$ values in Table \ref{tab:chi-sq2-other-sources} are generally close to unity, suggesting that the explored parameter combinations provide a good agreement between the predicted spectra and the Fermi-LAT observational data.
 Table \ref{tab:igmf-limit-other-sources} summarizes the constraints on the IGMF derived from the three sources considered.
 The constraints on the IGMF from additional sources are broadly consistent with those obtained from the primary analysis of 1ES 0229+200.
 In particular, the derived IGMF limits remain in the range of $[3.9-8.1]\times 10^{-17}~\text{G}$, with a similar dependence on the fields of view and plasma instability cooling.
-This supports that the IGMF constraints are robust with plasma instability cooling.